emrgnt-cmplxty/fermi/docs/docs/1.concepts/web3/near.md

 So far, we’ve discussed how to call smart contracts in a client-agnostic way.
 However, in the real world, calls we’ll be performed from a client side - like web, mobile or a desktop application.

 As we’ve learned from previous chapters, each transaction should be signed using a key.
 And since keys are managed by a wallet, each application should integrate with it.
-At the time of this writing, there’s only one officially supported [Axion Wallet](https://wallet.near.org/).
+At the time of this writing, there’s only one officially supported [Fermi Wallet](https://wallet.near.org/).
 It is a web application, so integration happens using HTTP redirects.
 This is relatively straightforward to do in web applications (JavaScript SDK is available), but for mobile or desktop applications it may require deep linking or other more advanced approaches.

 The general flow for transactions signing looks like this: